kael89/setup-guides/os/windows.md

    - Sign in using your GitHub account
    - If you are syncing a new machine and are prompted to merge/replace your settings, you can use "Replace Local"

-   Note: with the exception of keybindings, VSCode currently does not support [platform-specific settings](https://github.com/microsoft/vscode/issues/5595).
-Thus, we have to manually update the following settings to [prevent them from syncing](https://code.visualstudio.com/docs/editor/settings-sync#_configuring-synced-data) in our machine:
+   Note: with the exception of keybindings, VSCode does not support [platform-specific settings](https://github.com/microsoft/vscode/issues/5595) yet.
+We have excluded some settings from syncing to avoid cross-platform conflicts.
+We have to manually set those in our machine:

    - **Editor: Font Family:** add `'Fira Code'` at the start of the list
-   - **Terminal > Integrated: Font Family:** `'Fira Code'`
+   - **Terminal > Integrated: Font Family:** `'FiraCode NF'`

 ## Programming Languages